 Graduate Work in Open University

-Open University, often known elsewhere as extension, is set up primarily as a device for members of the surrounding community to take college courses.
-It is attended by non-matriculated postbaccalaureate students who hope to gain future admission to one of the SJSU graduate programs or who wish to take classes to prepare for a professional degree program, such as medicine.
+Open University, often known elsewhere as extension, is set up primarily as an option for members of the surrounding community to take college courses.
+It is attended by non-matriculated postbaccalaureate students who may hope to gain future admission to one of the SJSU graduate programs or who wish to take classes to prepare for a professional degree program, such as medicine.
 It can also be part of the program-of-study mechanism by which scholastically disqualified SJSU graduate students can gain reinstatement to the graduate school (see section on Program of Study).
 Non-matriculated students who enroll only for Open University courses are reminded that they must apply for admission to the university and graduate program and complete other details of matriculation if they wish to obtain a degree or credential from SJSU.
 Enrollment in Open University courses is governed by specific policies, as follows:

 - Fees differ from those in regular and special sessions.